AEADataEditor/replication-template-development/sample-language-report.md

 > Due to insufficient time available to the replicator, only a partial replication was completed.
 Thus, the report contains information on data description, identifies whether all tables and figures can be identified in the code, and notes the replication results of the partial replication.

 > The replication package is accepted, pending one issue which can be addressed during copy-editing prior to publication.
 Since this only affects the README/code deposit/online appendix, this requires no further re-submission to Manuscript Central - a note will be added to the openICPSR repo, and publication is contingent on making the change.

+> [NOTE] We are currently exploring expanded ways to highlight and facilitate reader-interaction with the computational code of an article.
+Your replication package seems to be compatible with our options.
+Please contact the AEA Data Editor if you are interested in this option (dataeditor@aeapubs.org).

 ## Temporary language